SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

                                       fastest, as it does not sort the list;
                                       Written adds time since sorting is
                                       required.

+convertYStyleMCIAttrsToSync           Whether or not to convert Y-style MCI
+                                      attribute codes to Synchronet attribute
+                                      codes.
+Valid values are true and false.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings